 OPEC’s NGL challenge

 While it appears that OPEC members are set to continue their strategy to restrain crude output by 1.2 mbd throughout the second part of 2017, NGL production growth is an often-overlooked part of the global supply story.
 NGLs among OPEC countries should rise by about 170,000 b/d this year, obfuscating the cut’s impact on global fundamentals.
-The biggest growers will be the Saudis, Qatar, and Iran.
+The biggest growers will be the Saudis, Angola, and Iran.
 This pulls some 6.6 mbd of the cartel’s production out of production restraints.
 Although OPEC’s NGL output will grow in the coming years, the global market can’t rely on sustained high increases.
 For instance, the IEA says growth will be only 4,000 b/d in 2022.
 By contrast, U.S. NGLs are set to soar through 2030, rising by 35 percent, or a total 1.2 mbd.

 NGLs among OPEC countries should rise by about 170,000 b/d this year, obfuscating the cut’s impact on global fundamentals.